Hormones and Weight Gain

 As we age, we naturally lose muscle and get fatter.
 As we age, production of growth hormone in the pituitary declines.
 This causes a decline in the production of insulin-like growth factor.

-Is there anything we can do about hormones relating to male or female aging, or hormonal weight gain relating to the menopause?
+Is there anything we can do about hormones and weight gain relating to male or female aging, or hormonal weight gain relating to the menopause?

 Yes: we can eat certain types of food and do certain types of exercise.
 It is as straightforward as that!